CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Scalable softassign method

 we have

 For $P \in \Sigma_{n \times n}$, the entropy $\mathcal{H}(P)$ reaches its maximum when elements of $P$ are equal to $\frac{1}{n}$.
 Then we have

 Then

-which completes the proof. \end{proof} This proposition suggests that the performance of softassign with $\beta = \gamma\ln(n)$ is invariant to the graph size.
+which completes the proof. \end{proof} This proposition suggests that the performance of softassign with $\beta = \gamma\ln(n)$ is invariant to the nodes' number.
 The choice of $\gamma$ depends on the type of the matching graphs.
 An empirical finding indicates that a challenging task requires a large $\gamma$ to ensure a low error bound.
-For instance, unattributed graph matching problems normally require a larger $\gamma$ than attributed graph matching problems.
+For instance, plain graph matching problems normally require a larger $\gamma$ compared to attributed graph matching problems.